 The Worth Township High School Hockey Association was created in June of 1997 with the chosen team name of the "Cobras".
 Play commenced in October of 1997 with eighteen players, six from each school.
 The Cobras competed in the West Suburban Junior Varsity Hockey League.

 The Cobras put together what could be called a "Cinderella" first season compiling a record of 17 wins with only 1 loss and the W.S.J.V.H.L.'s championship.
-In addition to their fine regular season, the team also captured a second place trophy from a highly competative H.S. tournament in Detroit.
-During the course of the inaugural season, the club was complimented for its disipline, sportsmanship and team ethics by numerous parents, officials and fans.
+In addition to their fine regular season, the team also captured a second place trophy from a highly competitive H.S. tournament in Detroit.
+During the course of the inaugural season, the club was complimented for its discipline, sportsmanship and team ethics by numerous parents, officials and fans.
 These fine young men displayed these traits wherever they went and today, these solid values are still stressed as a core part of what the club should be.

 As preparations began for the 98-99 season, the club discovered that it would not be able to attract enough players from the three schools to field both a varsity and junior varsity team.
 It was felt that it was a priority to provide an appropriate level of competition for those players with a greater level of skill, as well as for those who were new to the sport or whose skill levels were more suited to J.V. competition.